U.S. calls on North Korea to release war veteran

-The family, based in California, called on North Korea to release Newman, who has a heart rhythm disorder, as an act of compassion, taking into account his health and his age.

-“All of us want this ordeal to end and for the 85 year-old head of our extended family to be with us once more.”

-Swedish embassy officials were granted access on Saturday to visit Newman, the U.S. State Department said, the first access by Western officials to him since his arrest.
+Swedish embassy officials were granted access on Saturday to visit Merrill E. Newman, the State Department said, the first access by Western officials to him since his arrest.

-Newman was detained at the end of a trip to communist North Korea, formally known as the Democratic People’s Republic of Korea.
-The DPRK has no diplomatic relations with the United States which fought alongside South Korea in the 1950-53 war.
+Newman, an 85-year old former special forces officer, was detained at the end of a trip to North Korea.
+Washington and Pyongyang have no diplomatic relations.

+“On November 30, the DPRK permitted the Embassy of Sweden, protecting power for issues involving U.S. citizens in North Korea, consular access to U.S. citizen Merrill Newman,” a State Department official said in a statement.

 The White House also urged Newman’s release in a brief statement.

-The state KCNA news agency said Newman had been a mastermind of clandestine operations and confessed to being “guilty of a long list of indelible crimes against DPRK government and Korean people”.
+The state KCNA news agency said Newman was a mastermind of clandestine operations and had confessed to being “guilty of a long list of indelible crimes against DPRK government and Korean people.”

+The State Department official said the U.S. was aware of news reports that Newman had apologized but had no other information about reasons for his detention.

 ‘BEG FOR PARDON’

-In the patchy video, Newman appears composed and is shown reading aloud from a handwritten statement dated November 9, 2013, in a wood-paneled meeting room.
-At the end, he bows and places a fingerprint on the document.
+In the patchy video, Newman appears composed and is shown reading aloud from a handwritten statement dated Nov 9, 2013 in a wood-paneled meeting room.
+At the end, he bows and places a finger print on the document.

-“I realize that I cannot be forgiven for my offensives (offenses) but I beg for pardon on my knees by apologizing for my offensives (offenses) sincerely toward the DPRK government and the Korean people and I want not punish me (I wish not to be punished),” Newman was quoted as saying by KCNA.
+“I realize that I cannot be forgiven for my offensives (offenses) but I beg for pardon on my knees by apologizing for my offensives (offenses) sincerely toward the DPRK government and the Korean people and I want not punish me (I wish not to be punished),” Newman, who has a heart rhythm disorder, was quoted as saying by KCNA.

 One of the world’s most isolated states, North Korea nourishes memories of the 1950-53 war with South Korea and the United States to keep its impoverished people distracted and the family of founder Kim Il Sung in power.
 His grandson, Kim Jong Un, is North Korea’s current ruler.

-It remains technically in a state of war with the South and with the United States because the war ended with a truce, not a peace treaty.
+It remains technically in a state of war with the South and with the United States because the 1950-53 conflict ended with a truce, not a peace treaty.

 Newman, who lives in a retirement community in Palo Alto, California, was pulled off an Air Koryo flight in North Korea minutes before it was due to depart for Beijing on October 26.

-His wife, Lee Newman, told CNN that her husband went to North Korea to “put some closure” on his time during the U.S. military.
-It was “an important part of his life”, she said.
+His wife, Lee Newman, told CNN earlier this week that her husband went to North Korea to “put some closure” on his time during the U.S. military.
+It was “an important part of his life,” she said.

+Newman’s family had no comment yet on the developments in North Korea on Saturday.

 “He is a criminal as he masterminded espionage and subversive activities against the DPRK and in this course he was involved in killings of service personnel of the Korean People’s Army and innocent civilians,” KCNA said.

-Newman, in his statement carried by KCNA, said he trained men in guerrilla warfare against the North, including how to sabotage communications and transport lines.
+Newman, in his statement carried by KCNA, said he trained scores of men in guerrilla warfare against the North, including how to sabotage communications and transport lines and disrupt munitions supply.

+“In the process of following tasks given by me, I believe they would kill more innocent people,” Newman said in the statement.

 Public documents in South Korea and the United States show U.S. officers worked as advisers to groups of anti-communist partisans during the Korean War.
 The conflict pitted the Communist North, backed by China and the Soviet Union, against the republican South, backed by the United States.